 Can I pay my citation before my court date?

 Some citations can be paid before your scheduled court date; however, others may require appearance in court.
 You may pay with cash, check, money order, cashier's check, MasterCard, or Visa.
 Other credit cards are not accepted.
-You may also make payments online, but please be aware that some citations are still required to be paid at City Hall.
+You may also make payments online, but please be aware that some citations are still required to be paid at the Justice Center.
 To make a payment online, please click HERE.